You may change a habit for several weeks, then return to it after a difficult day or poor sleep.

 This is for the live moment, when the urge has just fired.
 It is deliberately small, because anything demanding fails exactly when you need it.

 Step one: name it, without argument.
 The moment you notice the pull, say silently: there is the pattern.
-Not stop, not no, not here we go again.
-Just a calm sighting, the way you would note a bus going past.
-Naming moves you from inside the urge to alongside it, and that small shift is the whole foundation.
+Avoid arguing with it or telling yourself to stop.
+Notice it calmly, the way you would note a bus going past.
+Naming moves you from inside the urge to alongside it, and that small shift is the foundation.

 Step two: one long exhale.
 Breathe in normally and let the out-breath run slow and unhurried.
 One breath.
 You are not trying to make the urge vanish; you are buying the deliberate mind a seat at the table, because urges surge and ease in waves, and even a few seconds changes what happens next.